 “Engaging in the arts can promote prevention of disease and build wellbeing.
 The arts can improve healthcare environments and benefit staff retention and professional development”, affirms one of those studies published on the Internet.

-There are many different ways in which this work is described (arts in health, arts for health, arts and health) but essentially they are all about the effect that active engagement can have on the health and wellbeing of individuals and communities.
+There are many different ways in which this work is described (in health, for health, and health) but essentially they are all about the effect that active engagement can have on the health and wellbeing of individuals and communities.

 Arts, health and wellbeing are old friends.
 The experts in the subject include arts therapists, researchers and curators who manage arts programmes in hospitals.
 There are also many individuals and organisations who work in the community providing arts opportunities to people experiencing ill health.